talaugust/talaugust.github.io/_pages/lab.md

 ## Interested in working with me?

+If you are interested in working with me, instead of emailing me please fill out [this interest survey](https://forms.gle/5h8HPEsdm6DBsLwy9).
+This is the best way of getting in touch with me.

-**Ph.D. student applicants**: I will be taking new students in Fall 2024!
+**Ph.D. applicants**: I will be taking new students in Fall 2024!
 If you are interested in HCI, NLP, communication, or reading and writing tools, I encourage you to apply for a PhD at the [UIUC Department of Computer Science](https://cs.illinois.edu/admissions/graduate/degree-program-options) and mention me in your application.

 I love working with motivated students at the intersection of HCI and NLP.
 My focus is on human-centered problems and so I predominantly contribute to HCI research.
 I also often contribute to NLP research because my work uses computational methods to quantify and adapt language.
 Working in my group will always include a focus on a human problem, whether we are running experiments, building new interfaces, or training new models.
 Some examples of ongoing projects and future plans: